 Flowchart for the Application of the 1067 series of Guidelines

-SELECTION OF POWER SYSTEMS AND ENERGY STORAGE

-This section identifies those items that should be taken into consideration when selecting energy storage and associated power systems for AtoN locations.
-Table 1 provides general guidance on the most appropriate power systems for a number of locations, power requirements and environmental issues.
-However, it would be prudent to use the appropriate guideline to better determine the potential and define the optimal solution.

 General

 The power requirement for AtoN cannot be based on the light source in isolation because the power system provides for the total needs of the AtoN.
-This may include fog signals, lights, RACONs, remote control and monitoring facilities, security and domestic loads.
+This may include audible signals, lights, RACONs, AIS, remote control and monitoring facilities, security and domestic loads.
 Domestic loads can vary substantially - demand on manned stations will be at a constant high level, while the demand on unmanned stations would only occur during maintenance visits.

 In addition to the development of new light sources, the automation of lighthouses and systems and changing user requirements play a significant part in the relevance and size of power supplies.

 However, developments in technology have made it possible to reduce the power consumption of AtoN without any detrimental effect on the service provided to mariners.
-In particular, battery systems, rather than diesel generators, can be used as back up for utility power or as the companion of renewable energy sources.
+In particular, battery systems, rather than diesel generators, can be used as back up for utility power or as the companion to renewable energy sources.
 Integrated power system lanterns may also meet the requirements, thus eliminating the need for external power generation and energy storage.

+User Requirements

+The user requirement also has an important part to play in power consumption.
+For every mile reduction in range for lights the required luminous intensity is roughly halved and hence power consumption reduced.
+The application of visual and audible AtoN is changing; ranges are being reduced considerably, resulting in far less power demand.

+Automation

+Automation will reduce the need for constant domestic loads, but is very likely to require the use of control devices to ensure that navigation equipment operates when required.
+Typical examples are day/night sensing for the light sources, fog detectors for audible signals and load control for diesel generators.

+Disadvantages

+The continual reduction of power consumption and thus the requirement for smaller power supplies has distinct advantages, but when this is applied to buildings that were previously occupied, there are building conditioning issues that should be recognised and addressed.
+The result could be damp conditions leading to the deterioration of the building itself as well as the AtoN equipment.

+Where mains power is available, heating or air conditioning can be provided without increasing the capacity of back-up power supplies.
+However, with renewable energy or hybrid operated systems there is likely to be no spare capacity for building conditioning as this would negate any savings made.

+In these cases, alternatives need to be considered including:

+Improved ventilation;

+Good building maintenance;

+Ancillary powered heating/cooling either by high efficiency gas or diesel fired boilers, photovoltaic or wind generators;

+High efficiency power e.g. Stirling cycle engine, fuel cell, etc. to provide heating as well as electrical power.

+SELECTION OF POWER SYSTEMS AND ENERGY STORAGE

+This section identifies those items that should be taken into consideration when selecting energy storage and associated power systems for AtoN locations.
+Table 1 provides general guidance on the most appropriate power systems for a number of locations, power requirements and environmental issues.
+However, it would be prudent to use the appropriate guideline to better determine the potential and define the optimal solution.

 Guidance on Power Sources

 Where power is supplied by others, reliable and readily available, this may be the cheapest energy source.
 When utility power is used, it is sufficient to provide back-up facilities by means of energy storage solutions.
 The capacity of the device need only be sufficient to enable time for access to site and repair.